The Mathematics of Knowledge Discovery Efficiency (KEDE)

 KEDE definition

 A Knowledge Discovery Process transforms invisible knowledge into visible, tangible output.
+To learn more about it, please refer to this article.
+The quality of the output is assumed to meet target standards.

 The amount of missing information is measured in bits using Claude Shannon's Information Theory[1], and is the average number of binary "Yes/No" questions asked to gain the knowledge required to produce the output.